CURRENT ROLES

 An artist, poet, innovator, and proud Appalachian based in Denver, Colorado, Edmonds has invested 30 years working at the intersection of creative industries, human health science, and technology to shape the future of work.
 His experience spans corporate healthcare, social innovation, academia, and the creative industries.
 He has led projects for Fortune 100 companies, top-tier cardiovascular programs, city and state governments, family offices, universities, and national arts organizations.

-In 2013, Edmonds co-founded IDEAS xLab and was recognized by Southern Living as one of the “50 People Changing the Face of the South.”
-As an unconventional researcher, he uses his neurodiversity as a leadership advantage.
-In 2018, he led a National Science Foundation-funded team that earned the Epic Trailblazer Award for Research & Innovation for pioneering work in cultural analytics.
-In 2022, concerned that American innovation was losing its sense of wonder, he launched a two-year national journey, engaging with hundreds of leaders across dozens of states, from Appalachian schoolrooms to Capitol Hill power rooms, Silicon Valley design studios to South Florida art studios, to explore whether others felt the same drift away from bold creativity.
+In 2022, after a period of extreme personal loss, he grew concerned that unprocessed grief was causing American innovation to lose its sense of wonder.
+He launched a two-year national journey, engaging hundreds of leaders across dozens of states, from Appalachian schoolrooms to Capitol Hill power rooms, Silicon Valley C-suites to South Florida art studios, to explore whether others felt the same drift away from our nation's legacy of bold creativity.

 A gay, neurodivergent, eighth-generation Appalachian from Breathitt County, Kentucky, his insatiable curiosity led him to earn graduate degrees in theatre, law, healthcare administration, and art studio.